 One of the advantages of an in-house help desk is that your staff will be trained exactly according to your preferences and systems.
 The help desk tends to be an entry-level IT position, so it also helps you identify employees that are particularly hard-working or demonstrate potential for advancement in your organization.

-An outsourced help desk gives you access to a large pool of highly-trained technicians that have specialized tools at their disposal for diagnosing and remedying challenges with devices, applications, and network connections.
+An managed help desk gives you access to a large pool of highly-trained technicians that have specialized tools at their disposal for diagnosing and remedying challenges with devices, applications, and network connections.
 They may not be trained to your exact specifications, but you also aren’t responsible for that training in terms of cost or time.

-When you access an outsourced help desk, you’ll receive a predictable, consistent invoice each month.
+When you access an managed help desk, you’ll receive a predictable, consistent invoice each month.
 There will be no surprises from large, unexpected costs and you’ll no longer have to purchase the tools necessary to equip a help desk.
 The provider will also handle training.

 The most significant cost relief from outsourcing your help desk is the reduction of IT staff payroll expenses.
 You’ll also save on travel costs, because your IT personnel won’t be traveling to your sites to walk an employee through resolving a problem.